 Best for: Social moms and dads seeking poolside fun and a free program, Camp Ocean, for kids 24 months and up, including those who are still in diapers.

-Coolest itinerary: Six nights round trip from Miami to the Western Caribbean (runs January 2017 to April 2018), with calls on Grand Cayman; Ocho Rios, Jamaica; and Cozumel, Mexico, as well as two sea days.
+Coolest itinerary: Six nights round trip from Miami to the Western Caribbean, with calls on Grand Cayman; Ocho Rios, Jamaica; and Cozumel, Mexico, as well as two sea days.
 Price: from $749 per person.

 Why it's great: Parents pining for more carefree days can relive them on this lively ship that’s ideal for all ages—as long as you’re not sensitive to loud music.

 Your kids will love: WaterWorks aqua park, with its dizzying Kaleid-O-Slide raft ride; Dive-In Movies at the pool; whimsical Seuss at Sea activities and Dr. Seuss Bookville (a colourful library stocked with Seuss titles in multiple languages); and Guy’s Burger Joint.

 You'll love: The enthusiastic young counsellors who keep kids happy at Camp Ocean; kids’ menus at most restaurants; and supervised kids’ meals (go ahead, reserve that table for two)!